shanejeremich/myportfolio/README.md

-# Shane Jeremich
+# 🚀 **Shane Jeremich**

 You can find my portfolio deployed at [www.shanejeremich.com](https://www.shanejeremich.com)

-## Overview
+## 📖 **Overview**

 This is my portfolio website.
-This will be where I house my projects, current skills, my resume, and contact form to reach me.
+Here, I house my projects, current skills, my resume, and a contact form to reach me.
 Future updates will include my work for prospective clients, more projects, and articles from Medium I've published.

 <br>